zzzprojects/learn-orm/tutorials/selenium-webdriver/actions-in-selenium.md

 The `Actions` class is the user-facing API for emulating complex action events.
 You can directly use this class rather than using the input devices, i.e. keyboard and mouse.

-## Why we need Actions Class?
+## Why do we need Actions Class?

-You can do most of the user interactions like clicking on a button, entering text in textbox using the WebDriver Element Commands such as `WebElement.Click()` and WebElement.SendKeys() is used to click on buttons and enter text in text boxes.
+You can do most of the user interactions like clicking on a button, entering text in textbox using the WebDriver Element Commands such as `WebElement.Click()`, and use  WebElement.SendKeys() to click on buttons and enter text in text boxes.
 Submitting a form can be done using the WebElement.Submit() command.

  - However, there are complex interactions like Drag-n-Drop and Double-click which cannot be done by simple WebElement commands.
  - To handle those types of advanced actions we have the `Actions` class in Selenium.